even4void/aliquote/content/post/table-quantile-student-t-distribution.md

   res[,i] <- qt(p=pp[i], df=dof, lower.tail=F)
 ```

-Then, we just have to export this table as a standalone `tex` file.
+Then, we just have to export this table as a standalone `tex` file:

 ```r
 library(xtable)